thelovelab/tximeta/README.md

 propogate a *signature* of the transcriptome sequence into the index and quantification directories.
-This can be diagrammed like so, where the dotted lines represent not direct links, but possible comparisons that could be made based on signature comparison.
+This can be diagrammed like so, where the dotted lines represent not direct links, but possible comparisons that could be made based on signature.

 ![](img/quant.png)

-Following quantification, and even performed by a different analyst or at a different institute, upon importing quantifications into R/Bioconductor, the `tximeta` software would check a database of known signatures, and upon finding a match, would add annotation and metadata to the quantifications, returning a `SummarizedExperiment` object.
+Following quantification, and even performed by a different analyst or at a different institute, when importing quantifications into R/Bioconductor, the `tximeta` software would check a database of known signatures, and upon finding a match, would add annotation and metadata to the quantifications, returning a `SummarizedExperiment` object.